charity-g/charity-g/README.md

 I'm here building to understand and solve interesting and difficult problems.

-When I own a project, I can explain each line of code.
-Challenge me on this, I'll guarantee it.

 Why?
 - Founding SWE @ Xpress Select → I got to take full ownership of the entire software.
 Iterated with AI but still managed to review and approve each line of deployed code, and I had to think about resilience, redundancy, availability and customer impact at a scale fit for B2B platforms.
 - Data Engineer Intern @ STEMCELL Technologies → Work ethic + action >>> talk.
 Tackled brand new data warehouse systems with automatation.
 Pushed for ideas and project implementationsand ran 30,000 SQL queries.